kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

     range: 360                                        # Modulo range 0..360
     type: 0                                           # Modulo type

-#  Limits can be overridden with plc-code by setting input.limit.forward or input.limit.backward to 'plcOverride', then 'ax<id>.mon.lowlim' and or 'ax<id>.mon.highlim' needs to be written to in plc code (1 means linit OK).
+#  Limits can be overridden with plc-code by setting input.limit.forward or input.limit.backward to 'plcOverride', then 'ax<id>.mon.lowlim' and or 'ax<id>.mon.highlim' needs to be written to in plc code (1 means limit OK).

 input:
   limit: